 The Reward is a socially conscious stage play that exposes the struggles, choices, and consequences that define student life in Nigerian tertiary institutions.
 Through its characters, it highlights the connection between youthful ambition, peer pressure, and the destructive consequences of social vices such as cultism, drug abuse, and examination malpractice.

-The play opens with a prologue delivered by an Old Man.
+The play opens with a prologue delivered by an old man.
 He addresses a group of children singing and expressing their dreams of becoming lawyers, scientists, journalists, architects, mathematicians, and even artists.
 His monologue laments the tendency of youths to ignore parental wisdom, stressing that disobedience and pride often lead to downfall.
 The prologue establishes the central theme of the play, which is the need for guidance, discipline, and wise choices in the pursuit of ambition.
 The narrative then shifts to Legacy College of Education (LCE), where recently admitted undergraduates like Daniel and Rufus are introduced.
 Daniel values education and discipline, while Rufus embodies youthful recklessness, declaring that “school is a scam” and dreaming instead of quick wealth, power, and luxury.
 This contrast sets up the moral conflict of the play.

 The students attend an orientation program, where college authorities, including the Deputy Provost, Dean of Student Affairs, Director of Medical Services, and Chief Security Officer, warn them about examination malpractice, drug abuse, sexual recklessness, and cultism.
 While Daniel takes the messages to heart, Rufus dismisses them as outdated restrictions by “old men.”
 As campus life unfolds and months go by, different students are lured into destructive habits.
 Michael, a promising student, falls victim to peer pressure when Sidney and Tony introduce him to smoking, drinking, and drugs under the guise of catching fun and seeking academic advantage.
 Shola, thrilled with excitement, is tricked into a cult meeting by David.
 He and Joyce undergo a brutal initiation at the hands of the Black Birds cult, where Joyce dies and Shola narrowly survives, but was still forced into membership.
 The cultists later orchestrated violent campus strikes, leading to the death of many students and unrest on campus.
 Meanwhile, Rufus is caught cheating in an examination and was rusticated as a result of his disregard for academic ethics.
 Michael’s substance abuse eventually destroys his health; despite his family’s attempts to save him, he dies of liver and lung cancer in the medical center, leaving his parents heartbroken.